 Approved with changes

-if you are on the Business or Enterprise edition, you have the option to customize your decisions.
+if you are on the Pro or Enterprise edition, you have the option to customize your decisions.
 This feature will allow you to modify the standard options to something more fitting for your workflow.

 Where is the feature applied?
 When you create a new proof, granting Decision permissions will enable the user to choose from the decision list.